Xiaohan-Qin/Doubly-Linked-List/README.md

 ## Description
-Here is the source code of sorting a doubly linked list with the insertion sort algorithm.
+Here is the source code of sorting a doubly linked list using insertion sort algorithm.
 The C program is successfully compiled and run on a Linux system.
+The program output is also shown below.

 ## File Instructions
 * linkedlist.h (definition of DoublyLinkedList and function prototypes)